pushpabrol/sample-regular-web-app-multiple-passport-auth0-strategies/README.md

 # Auth0 Regular Webapp Embedded Login With Sso And Api

-This is the ultimate OIDC / Oauth2 demonstration app for Regular Web App integration with Auth0.
+This is the demonstration app for showing how a Regular Web App can integrate and allow login from 2 Auth0 tenants.
 This is a one-stop shop for illustrating:

 1. Centralised Login usage